Jamaica Tourist Board

 988

-I defined the campaign’s audience as not only those most at risk for mental health crisis, but also the support systems surrounding higher risk populations and even the general public—recognizing that those who don’t need 988 today may need it in the future.
+I defined the campaign’s audience beyond those most at risk for mental health crisis, including the support systems for higher risk populations and even the general public—recognizing that those who don’t need 988 today may need it in the future.
+I developed the communications channel plan that defined campaign audiences, with objectives for each, along with mindsets, key messages, and channel considerations.

 Amtrak

-We conceded that there are travel distances where Amtrak doesn’t make the most sense.
+I partnered with Amtrak to refresh their brand strategy and deliver a fresh story to tell in a new campaign.
+We conceded that Amtrak doesn’t make the most sense for all travel distances.
 But for trips between 100 and 400 miles, Amtrak has a solid claim as the best travel option.
 We targeted travelers in the eastern corridor, Amtrak’s core service region, for whom this claim had real power.
-And the savvy, clever tone served to modernize the drab brand.

 The Real Cost

 To inform the first ever national vaping prevention campaign in the U.S., I conducted interviews with teens to validate hypotheses, inform the creative brief, and confirm that the brand—historically focused on cigarettes—had the credibility to speak about vaping.
+The “Don’t Get Hacked” campaign targeted adventurous teens who assume vaping is no big deal and who lack a clear reason not to vape.